 There will be a need to show evidence of income, savings and basic outgoings.
 Before you apply however, it is worth checking that you are receiving all your state benefit entitlements by clicking benefits checker.

-Children and Grandchildren of a West Lancashire Freemason
+For children and grandchildren of a West Lancashire Freemason

 Where the child (up to age 25) is resident in our Province and there is not the connection with Freemasonry mentioned in the above paragraph, assistance may be provided if there is evidence of hardship in the family which is preventing an important feature of a child’s education.